stefanofa/awesome/README.md

 *   [jnsahaj/tweakcn](https://github.com/jnsahaj/tweakcn) - A visual no-code theme editor for shadcn/ui components

-*   [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - The best apps in the AI era aren’t solo experiences—they’re collaborative.
-Liveblocks provides customizable pre‑built features to make your product multiplayer, engaging, and AI‑ready.
-All without derailing your roadmap.
+*   [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - Liveblocks gives you the building blocks and infrastructure to enable people and AI to work together inside your app.

 *   [liveblocks/frimousse](https://github.com/liveblocks/frimousse) - A lightweight, unstyled, and composable emoji picker for React.